sourabhpramod/learning-resources/CAO Module1.md

+# MODULE 1:

-# Basic Summary of the whole Module 1:
+## Basic Summary of the whole Module 1:
 The topics you mentioned cover fundamental concepts in computer architecture and organization.
 Below is a detailed explanation:

 ### 1. **Overview of Organization and Architecture**